 - Describe your most significant contributions in the role.

 - What three contributions would you expect to make to the company if offered the job?

 - What is the salary range you hope to receive in a job offer?

 After the Phone Interview

-Review and assess the qualifications of each candidate who participated in the phone interview with Human Resources and other members of the recruiting team to determine which candidates to involve in your onsite interview process and when.
+Review and assess the qualifications and responses of each candidate with HR staff and other members of the recruiting team to determine which candidates to involve in your onsite interview process and when.